tomjoht/tomjoht.github.io/_posts/2022/10/2022-10-01-from-focus-sessions-to-flow.md

 {% include ads.html %}

-I've noticed the same mental chaos starts brewing in the morning, as I'm arising my sleep.
+I've noticed the same mental chaos starts brewing in the morning, as I'm arising from sleep.
 By the time I wake up, I can tell that my brain has been bouncing around different themes in active ways, thinking below my consciousness.
 It's not as if my mind is somehow turned off at night.
-It's a chaotic world in there sometimes.
+It's a chaotic world there sometimes.
 So yes, from my own experience, psychic entropy seems to describe the natural state of the mind.

 <figure><img src="https://s3.us-west-1.wasabisys.com/idbwmedia.com/images/psychic_entropy_c.jpg" alt="Psychic entropy" /><figcaption>Psychic entropy refers to a state of mental disorder and chaos.
 Csikszentmihalyi says our natural mental state is one of entropy rather than order and focus.
 When left to its own, our mind chases rabbit hole after rabbit hole, often gravitating toward the negative.</figcaption></figure>